ssciwr/onehealth-db/docs/deployment.md

 - The postgresql database.
 This uses the public `postgis/postgis:17-3.5` image.
 - The frontend.
 This uses the docker image as pushed to GHCR, `ghcr.io/ssciwr/onehealth-map-frontend:<tag>`, where `<tag>` is replaced by the version number, `latest` or the branch name.
 - The Python backend.
 This contains both the ORM for the database and API, to process requests to the database from the frontend, but also the data feeding into the database.
-This uses the docker image as pushed to GHCR, `ghcr.io/ssciwr/onehealth-db:<tag>`, where `<tag>` is replaced by the version number, `latest` or the branch name; or can use a locally built image.
+This uses the docker image as pushed to GHCR, `ghcr.io/ssciwr/heiplanet-db:<tag>`, where `<tag>` is replaced by the version number, `latest` or the branch name; or can use a locally built image.
 The reason to supply a locally built image would be, for example, if one where to provide a changed config for the data feeding into the database, to include more or different data.

 ## Development environment

-To bring up your development environment, add a `.env` file in the `onehealth-db` root directory, that contains the following environment variables:
+To bring up your development environment, add a `.env` file in the `heiplanet-db` root directory, that contains the following environment variables:
 ```
 POSTGRES_USER=<user>
 POSTGRES_PASSWORD=<password>